RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-to-erc20-proxy-0.1.0.md

 The fee proxy contract address is determined by the `paymentNetwork.values.network` (see (table)[#Contract] with proxy contract addresses).

-Any `TransferWithReferenceAndFee` events emitted from the proxy contract with the following arguments are considered as a payment:
+Any `TransferWithConversionAndReference` events emitted from the proxy contract with the following arguments are considered as a payment:

 - `tokenAddress` is contained in `paymentNetwork.values.tokenAccepted`
 - `to` `===` `paymentAddress`
 - `paymentReference` `===` `last8Bytes(hash(lowercase(requestId + salt + payment address)))`
 - `maxRateTimespan` `===` `paymentNetwork.values.maxRateTimespan`

-Any `TransferWithReferenceAndFee` events emitted from the proxy contract with the following arguments are considered as a refund:
+Any `TransferWithConversionAndReference` events emitted from the proxy contract with the following arguments are considered as a refund:

 - `tokenAddress` is contained in `paymentNetwork.values.tokenAccepted`
 - `to` `===` `refundAddress`